Gourmet Pumpkin Cheesecake Recipes (With Helpful Tips!)

 - Pour filling into crust, smoothing top, then put springform pan on a shallow baking pan, or cover bottom with aluminum foil (in case springform pan leaks).

-Set pan in center of oven.
-Bake until top center is just set, about 70 - 80 minutes.
+Bake cheesecake: Set pan in center of oven.
+Bake until top center is just set, about 70–80 minutes.
 Depending on oven, it may take a little longer.
 Transfer to rack and cool 5 minutes.
 (Leave oven on.)

-Before serving add a few whole pecans to the top of the Bourbon Pumpkin Cheesecake in any pattern you wish.
+Garnish: Before serving, add a few whole pecans to the top of the Bourbon Pumpkin Cheesecake in any pattern you wish.

 *Options: Crust can be made of a mixture of graham cracker crumbs and gingersnap crumbs.